 \section{Additional Visualizations}

 In this section, we provide additional qualitative results as a supplement to Figure~\ref{fig:vis_main}.
-Specifically, we show more segmentation examples on Fusion360Seg in Firgure ~\ref{fig:show_case_seg} and more classification examples on TMCAD in Firgure ~\ref{fig:show_case_cls}.
+Specifically, we show more segmentation examples on Fusion360Seg in Figure ~\ref{fig:show_case_seg} and more classification examples on TMCAD in Figure ~\ref{fig:show_case_cls}.